Tribal Consultation Policy

 The Sierra Nevada Conservancy’s (SNC) mission is to initiate, encourage, and support efforts that improve the environmental, economic, and social well-being of the Sierra Nevada Region, its communities, and the citizens of California.
 The SNC recognizes that many of the programs, policies, and projects we initiate or participate in may impact the interests and ancestral homelands of California Native American Tribes.
 We are steadfast in our commitment to have meaningful tribal participation in decision-making processes that affect tribal interests.

-The SNC has adopted a Tribal Consultation Policy to help establish and grow our working relationships with tribes.
+The SNC has adopted this Tribal Consultation Policy to help establish and grow our working relationships with tribes.
 The Policy is the foundation and guiding document for SNC’s desires to work in partnership with tribes and engage in meaningful consultation.
 It establishes a formal process for government-to-government consultations and encourages relationship building through the inclusion of tribal participation in policy and program development.
 The Tribal Consultation Policy implements and builds on Executive Order B-10-11 and is consistent with the California Natural Resources Agency Tribal Consultation Policy (the California State government agency within which the SNC operates).

 The SNC Executive Officer has appointed a Tribal Liaison as a primary contact to assist with building SNC tribal relationships.
 The Tribal Liaison coordinates the communication and consultation efforts of the SNC, responds to tribal inquiries, and advises the Executive Officer on policy matters relating to tribal affairs.
 At the request of a tribe, the Tribal Liaison will help facilitate government-to-government consultations or other meetings with SNC staff.